jhpyle/docassemble/_docs/helloworld.md

 Once **docassemble** is up and running in your web browser, click "Log in" in the upper right hand corner.
 The default username and password
 are:

    * **E-mail**: admin@admin.com
    * **Password**: password

 The default password ("password") will need to be changed.
 Change it to something that is at least eight characters long with at least one lowercase letter and one number.
-You can also change the e-mail address by going to [User List].
+You should also change the e-mail address by going to [User List].

 Then, from the menu, select [Playground].
 The [Playground] is a